hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 ## 3. Registering a Domain

-Registering a domain is one of the easier operations.
+Registering a domain is one of the easiest operations.
 The usual boilerplate code, that often only serves to instantiate a client from an on-disk configuration file, is unnecessary.
-Instead, you have to deal with a few
+Instead, you have to deal with a few imports:
-imports:

 ```kotlin
 import org.junit.jupiter.api.extension.ExtendWith